Kevgmd/Password-Manager/README.md

 - A Password manager that can save all of your passwords locally on your browser.

 - Add and delete passwords as much as you want.

-- Minimal and intuitive design.

-- Dinamic interface

 - Copy password or email with just one click!

+- Minimal and intuitive design with a dinamic interface.

 - You can download all of your passwords on a text file as a backup!
 # Project Images
 <div align="center">